Monday, September 30, 2019

 At the Square of the Old Synagogue, a listening crowd

-At the rally at the Square of the Old Synagogue, City Counselor Simon Waldenspuhl demanded that Freiburg cut its partnership with the Iranian city of Isfahan.
+At the rally at the Square of the Old Synagogue, City Councilor Simon Waldenspuhl demanded that Freiburg cut its partnership with the Iranian city of Isfahan.
 While a murmur passed through the audience, Red Baron and another guy spontaneously shouted Nein.

 *